Ztrimus/ResumeFlow/README.md

     ```bash
     > poetry install
     ```
-5. We recommand using poetry, if above command not working, we provided requirements.txt file.
+5. We recommand using poetry, if above command not working, we also provided `requirements.txt` file.
-    ```
-    bash
+    ```bash
     > pip install -r requirements.txt
     ```
-5. If you are on linux you also need to install following thing to convert latex to pdf.
+6. on linux you also need to install following pakages to convert latex to pdf.
     ```bash
     > sudo apt-get install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra
     ```